jtol04/ComputerNetworksProject/README.md

 ### Running peers (one per terminal)
 `python ./peer.py`

 (Btw, it is incredibly crucial that all peer instances are ready before a match starts.
-Part of our assumptions is that N peers must have joined the server before the first match.)
+Part of our assumptions is that N peers must have joined the server before the first match.
+This can be done by having split terminals on VS Code)

 ### Running local UI website
 `python ./app.py`